nattsp/RepData_PeerAssessment1/PA1_template.md

     #Group together the data for each day
     group_by(date) %>%

-    #Summarize the data per day using a new variable StepsPerDay with
+    #Populate a new column StepsPerDay with the total steps
-    #the accumulated steps.
-Ignore missing values.
+    #Ignore missing values
     summarize(StepsPerDay = sum(steps, na.rm = TRUE))
 ```